-A simple but accurate conceptual picture of a home octave on the piano is a line divided into 12 equal parts identifying 12 half tones.
+The centerpiece of PKP is a simple but accurate conceptual representation of a home octave on the piano as a line divided into 12 equal parts identifying 12 half tones.
 A half tone is the musical interval played by adjacent piano keys, so the 12 half tones identify 13 piano keys.
 The bottom @ is the home tonic and the top @ is the 13th piano key, which is at once the top note of the same octave and the tonic of the next octave up, which looks the same on the keyboard and is harmonically equivalent.